K-One19/Evans_Boateng_Capstone_Project/README.md

 - **Extract:**
-  - Extract data from CSV files located in the `data/` directory using `extract.py`.
+  - Extract data from CSV files located in `orders data analysis`.

 - **Transform:**
   - Transform the data using pandas.